wds4/tribal-tapestry/essays/bookJustification/introduction/firstRule.md

 Proposal: rename the default and social cognitive modes

-- the standard and dradnats cognitive modes.
+the standard and dradnats cognitive modes.

-- the beneficial and anti-beneficial modes
+the beneficial and anti-beneficial modes

-- standard and social modes
+standard and social modes

 First Rule: We don't talk about the social mode.

+First Rule of the DCMH (dual cognitive mode hypothesis): Thou Shalt never recite the DCMH.

 - default cognitive mode; the STANDARD cognitive mode
 - social mode: the DRADNATS cognitive mode; anti-default cognitive mode; the reverse default mode; backwards mode; anti-standard mode; reverse-standard mode; the Upside Down mode; self-sacrificial mode; toxicity mode; virtue mode